ScottLogic/blog/_posts/repid-development-with-devin.markdown

 - Agentic AI
 - Devin
 - Copilot
-summary: Hands-on rebuild of a carbon emissions calculator using Devin, contrasting it with Copilot and highlighting where agentic AI accelerates – and where engineering discipline is still essential.
+summary: Hands-on rebuild of a carbon emissions calculator using Devin, an AI-powered development team, contrasting it with Copilot and highlighting where agentic AI accelerates – and where engineering discipline is still essential.
 author: jcamilleri
 ---

-## Introduction
+[Devin AI](https://devin.ai/) is a tool developed by Cognition Labs, positioned as the a fully autonomous AI software engineer.
+Unlike traditional coding assistants, Devin is designed to independently handle the entire software development lifecycle, from planning and coding to testing and deployment, with minimal human oversight.

 When I first started experimenting with Devin, I wasn’t sure what to expect.
-The promise of an AI-powered development assistant sounded compelling, but I wanted to test it in a real-world scenario.
+The promise of an AI-powered development team sounded compelling, but I wanted to test it in a real-world scenario.
 I chose to revisit a sustainability project we’d previously shelved.
 I began work on a set of carbon emissions calculators to see how far I could get using Devin as my primary development partner.
+Using Devin, I was able to create a fully working, production ready, relatively complex application, in just seven days.
+I found that Devin still requires technical software engineering skill to drive it to produce secure, maintainable results suitable for production.

+I have to admit, it did feel like having my own development team.

 ## From Spreadsheet to Production-Ready Tool

-The original sustainability project had stalled due to over-complication and misaligned goals.
-We were using spreadsheets to estimate emissions in a collaboration with the Green Web Foundation, but the process was error-prone and lacked scalability.
+Last year I was part of a collaboration with the [Green Web Foundation](https://www.thegreenwebfoundation.org/) to test drive the [Technical Carbon Standard(TCS)](https://www.techcarbonstandard.org/) and examine the carbon emissions of their IT estate.
+During this project we used an Excel spreadsheet to record our findings and perform the calculations used in the estimates of the [case study](https://www.techcarbonstandard.org/case-studies/green-web-foundation).

+Whilst we were very pleased with the results of the project, one issue that came up in our retrospective was that the spreadsheet was difficult to work with and error prone.
+As a follow up project, we decided to recreate the calculations in a web app to make it easier to work with by teams.
+Unfortunately, due to a variety of reasons the project never came to fruition.

+- **Design by committee**: We all had some fairly strong opinions on the software architecture and no clear product owner for the tool.
+As a result, we over complicated the design and made it much harder to implement.
+- **Misaligned goals**: As the team members were using the project as a learning exercise, outside of commercial project work, we all had slightly different self development goals.
+- **New projects**: Finally, as the project progressed, our time was required for commercial engagements and the team became too small to complete the project.

+When I was asked to try out Devin and evaluate how it works, i picked up the old spreadsheet we used in the case study and decided to see if I could create an application based on it, using just Devin.

 In just over a week, I transformed those spreadsheets into a fully functional web application.
 Devin helped me implement all the original calculators, add two new ones, build a dashboard, and integrate export functionality, including support for the Tech Carbon Standard (TCS) schema.

-It felt like having my own development team.

 ## My Journey